Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Non-Hodgkin lymphoma is the seventh most common cancer in men and women in the nation.
 According to the National Cancer Institute, more than 77,000 new cases of non-Hodgkin lymphoma are diagnosed each year in the United States.

 What are the parts of the lymphatic system?

 The lymphatic system carries disease-fighting white blood cells throughout the body.
 It includes:

 Lymph: Fluid that carries lymphocytes, a type of white blood cell, through the body in a network of lymph vessels, which are like tiny veins.
 Lymph helps fight against infection and cancer.

 Lymph nodes: Tiny, bean-shaped masses found in several parts of the body, including in the underarm, pelvis, neck, abdomen and groin.
 They filter lymph and store white blood cells to help the body fight disease.

-Spleen: An organ on the left side of the abdomen that makes lymphocytes, stores blood cells and gets rid of old blood cells.
+Spleen: An organ on the left side of the abdomen that helps lymphocytes develop, stores blood cells and gets rid of old blood cells.

-Thymus: Located in the chest, this tiny organ stores lymphocytes.
+Thymus: Located in the chest, this tiny organ helps make and develop lymphocytes.

-Tonsils: These are nodes in back of throat that produce lymphocytes.
+Tonsils: Nodes in the back of the throat that store white blood cells.

-Bone marrow: This is material in bones that produces blood cells.
+Bone marrow: Material in bones that produces blood cells, including white blood cells.